 No, that would defeat the safety benefits of utilizing vote by mail.
 Once you request your ballot you will be able to track its progress to you and if you don’t want to mail it back, you can use a drop box location to return it.

 - WHAT IS A DROP BOX?

 Drop boxes are secure drop sites where voters can return their vote by mail ballot and it will be picked up by elections judges, not go through the postal service.
 There are 7 drop boxes in Champaign-Urbana.
-They are open 24/7 but if you are returning your ballot on November 3rd, it must be in the drop box before 7PM.
+They are open 24/7 but if you are returning your ballot on Election Day, it must be in the drop box before 7PM.

 The boxes are quarter inch steel with anti-theft components.
 They are securely attached to cement pads in the ground.
 Designed so no water can leak into the box.
 The slit for envelopes is very narrow and is constructed so no one can access ballots once they have been placed in the ballot box.
 These boxes are used throughout the country to secure vote by mail ballots.
 The boxes are emptied daily by a Democratic and Republican election judge where they are driven directly back to the Clerk’s Office and secured.

 - Brookens Administration Building, 1776 E Washington St, Urbana, in the circle drive

 - Champaign Public Library, 200 W Green, Champaign, north of the mailbox on State Street

 - Champaign Public Library-Douglass Branch, 504 E Grove, Champaign, in the circle drive